mikro-orm/mikro-orm/docs/docs/query-conditions.md

 });
 ```

-There is also shortcut for `$in` - simply provide array as value and it will be converted automatically:
+There is also shortcut for `$in` - simply provide array as value, and it will be converted automatically:

 ```ts
 const res = await orm.em.find(Author, { favouriteBook: [1, 2, 7] });